 These cans are constructed with all plastic material.
 Despite them being plastic, they have a durable feel with some weight to them.
 As long as you don’t throw them at a wall (or down a flight of steps) they should hold up well against normal wear and tear.

 They’re pretty durable, but not so heavy that it causes discomfort.
-Sennheiser constructed a pretty lightweight model that won’t weigh down on your head too much.
+The HD 4.50 are a pretty lightweight model that won’t weigh down on your head too much.
 There’s nothing worse than wearing your cans for 20 minutes and having to constantly readjust them.

 As mentioned above, the ear cups have soft padding that’s covered with a leatherette-style material.
 The synthetic leather isn’t the most breathable material, but at this price point – you’re paying for the additional features (rather than extreme comfort).